jagankumar-egov/swm/README.md

 ### SocketIO Docker Image

-This comes from the [DataVoyager](https://gitlab.com/khoslalabs/DataVoyager) repository ([alternate link](https://github.com/joelthompson/DataVoyager)).
+This comes from the [swm](https://github.com/egovernments/swm) repository.
 It is stored in Joel's private ECR registry.
-From the socketio-server directory of the DataVoyager repository, execute these commands (updating the image repository with your ECR repository, replacing `854766835649.dkr.ecr.ap-southeast-1.amazonaws.com/egov-dev/socketio` with your ECR repository as appropriate):
+From the socketio-server directory of the swm repository, execute these commands (updating the image repository with your ECR repository, replacing `854766835649.dkr.ecr.ap-southeast-1.amazonaws.com/egov-dev/socketio` with your ECR repository as appropriate):